-After the Initial Ramp-Up Period, Mackenzie expects the Fund will reach its Private Portfolio Target Allocation through exposure to one or both of the Northleaf Private Credit Funds.
+Mackenzie expects the Fund will reach its Private Portfolio Target Allocation through exposure to one or both of the Northleaf Private Credit Funds.
 Therefore, it is expected that substantially all of the assets of the Fund will be invested in the Public Portfolio at inception.
 We may change the Target Allocation at any time and from time to time in our sole discretion, without the prior written consent of, or notice to, investors.

-Following the Fund's Initial Ramp Up Period, its portfolio manager may periodically increase the Fund's exposure to the Private Portfolios by making additional capital commitments to the Northleaf Private Credit Funds.
+The portfolio manager may periodically increase the Fund's exposure to the Private Portfolios by making additional capital commitments to the Northleaf Private Credit Funds.
 Such subsequent capital commitments will be subject to similar ramp-up periods to the Initial Ramp-Up Period.